vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Learning Rate Decay.md

 - [ ] Implement Cyclical Learning Rate by itself (Finding the minimum and maximum bounds, then applying it to the cycle)
+- [ ] Implement Cyclical Learning rate with exponential decay to narrow the bounds, but stop it prior to minimizing it to complete nil.
 - [ ] Implement Cyclical Learning rate with cyclical momentum
 - [ ] Implement superconvergence